barnese3/Fly-Docs/Cache.md

 This function takes 2 parameters:

 - **key**: string
-The key to modify
+the key to modify

 - **tags**: string[]
-Tags to apply to key
+tags to apply to key

 And returns a Promise (boolean) true if tags were successfully updated.